magento/merchdocs/src/marketing/recommendation-incl-excl.md

 ee_only: true
 ---

-When you create a product recommendation unit, you can apply rules that filter what appears or does not appear to your shoppers.
-These rules can be static or dynamic.
+When you create a product recommendation unit, you can apply inclusion and exclusion rules that filter what products appear or do not appear to your shoppers.
+These rules can be [static or dynamic](#staticdyn).
 A static rule uses existing product attributes to determine which products appear in the unit.
 For example, you can specify that you only want products that are greater than $25 and are not on sale to appear in the unit.
 A dynamic rule uses a set of dynamic attributes to determine which products appear in the unit.
 For example, most apparel has an attribute of `gender` with a value of `men` or `women`.
 If the shopper is browsing men's jackets, a dynamic filter only recommends products where `gender = men`.

-Installation... will need to upgrade your existing extension (steps for how to..link to install content)
+{:.bs-callout-info}
+To ensure you have the latest version of the `magento/product-recommendations` module, see the [release notes](https://devdocs.magento.com/recommendations/release-notes.html).

 ## Inclusion and exclusion rules